ldinino/rEFInd_MacPro/README.md

 This is literally just rEFInd downloaded straight from https://sourceforge.net/projects/refind/files/

 Instead of a sample config, I renamed the config file and changed one line, uncommenting `enable_and_lock_vmx` and setting it to true.

+Sometimes Windows just decides it doesn't like you and skips rEFInd.
+I made a script that sets it as the primary bootmanager again.

+TO DO: make a script that automates downloading and installing...